kmesh-net/kmesh/docs/en/multiple_dataplane_EN.md

 The daemon changes are as follows:

-- When kmesh is enabled, write the Kemsh plugin configuration to the CNI conflist
+- When kmesh is enabled, write the Kmesh plugin configuration to the CNI conflist

  When kmesh-daemon starts, it automatically writes the cni plugin configuration `{"type":"kmesh-cni"}` to the configuration file (.conflist) in the /etc/cni/net.d/ directory